VictoriaJiang2126/VictoriaJiang2126/README.md

 <h3 align="center">A passionate fullstack developer from China</h3>

 - 👯 Hi there!
 I'm Victoria Jiang 💙.
-I'm currently pursuing a Master's degree in Computer Engineering with a focus on Software Engineering at the University of Toronto.
+I'm currently pursuing a Master's degree in Computer Engineering at the University of Toronto.
 I completed my Bachelor's degree at the Beijing University of Posts and Telecommunications in China.

 - 🔭 I’m presently working as a FullStack Developer Intern at Microsoft AI.

 - 🤝 I have strong programming skills in Java, TypeScript, C#, and Python, and I'm familiar with frameworks like Springboot, React, .NET, and Flask.
-My experience spans FullStack software development as well as LLM Agent development.

-- ❤️ I'm passionate about FullStack Development, both Frontend and Backend, and I'm always excited to tackle real-world challenges with innovative solutions.
+My experience spans FullStack software development as well as LLM Agent development, and I'm always excited to tackle real-world challenges with innovative solutions.

 - 📫 How to reach me  **victoria.jiang2126@gmail.com** | [LinkedIn](https://www.linkedin.com/in/yingchen-jiang-4a832730a)